Dari-OS/sector/README.md

 # sector
-sector is a vector with customizable memory management behaviors that can be switched using state machines
+Stateful Vector is a vector with customizable memory management behaviors that can be switched using state machines